 George Fellows’ piece it’s ok asks important questions of adults - and of the wider dance industry - about the kind of culture we want to present to children, and how this can impact on how they develop a healthy attitude to a wide range of emotions and feelings.
 In the piece, we join two characters on an intimate journey where anger, joy, sadness and love are expressed and explored.
 Children are invited to get up close to all of these emotions and to see that all are valid; all are ok. it’s ok features as part of The Gulbenkian Theatre’s Autumn Season on 25 September.

-it's ok and Club Origami is presented by Little Big Dance is a pioneering national initiative creating new dance work for under fives and their families, led by South East Dance in partnership with DanceEast, Take Art and Yorkshire Dance and funded by Paul Hamlyn Foundation and Arts Council England, co-commissioned by Birmingham Hippodrome, Dance Umbrella, Strike-a-light and Spark Arts.
+it's ok and Club Origami is presented by Little Big Dance – a pioneering national initiative creating new dance work for under fives and their families, led by South East Dance in partnership with DanceEast, Take Art and Yorkshire Dance and funded by Paul Hamlyn Foundation and Arts Council England, co-commissioned by Birmingham Hippodrome, Dance Umbrella, Strike-a-light and Spark Arts.